Ellen E. Perry

-Ellen Eva Perry (born 1965) is an American classicist who serves as the Monsignor Edward G. Murray Professor of the Arts and Humanities at the College of the Holy Cross.
-She served as the president of the Classical Association of New England (CANE) from 2014 until 2020.
+Ellen Eva Perry (born 1965) is an American classicist and classical archaeologist.
+She is a Distinguished Professor of Arts and Humanities in the Department of Classics at the College of the Holy Cross in Worcester, Massachusetts.

 Early life and education

 Perry is a native of Washington, D.C.
-She received her undergraduate education at Swarthmore College, where she majored in Greek with a minor in Latin, graduating in 1987.
-Afterwards, she enrolled at the University of Michigan, obtaining a Master of Arts and a Ph.D. in classical art and archaeology.
-Her dissertation was published in 1995 and was titled "Artistic imitation and the Roman patron with a study of imitation in the ideal sculptures of Herodes Atticus".
+She received her undergraduate education at Swarthmore College, earning a B.A. in 1987 with a major in Greek and a minor in Latin.
+As a graduate student at the University of Michigan she received an M.A. and a Ph.D. in classical art and archaeology.
+Her 1995 dissertation was entitled "Artistic Imitation and the Roman Patron with a Study of Imitation in the Ideal Sculptures of Herodes Atticus".

 Academic career

-From August 1997 until May 1997, Perry was a professor at the University of Evansville in Indiana.
-Later in 1997, she joined the faculty of the College of the Holy Cross, receiving tenure in 2004.
-She was elevated to a full-time professorship in 2017, and received the college's appointment as its Monsignor Edward G. Murray Professor in 2021.
+From 1995 to 1997 Perry was an assistant professor at the University of Evansville in Indiana.
+In 1997 she joined the faculty at the College of the Holy Cross, where she received tenure in 2004 and full professorship in 2017.
+From 2021 to 2025 she was the Monsignor Edward G. Murray Professor of Arts and Humanities, and from 2019 to 2023 she served as the director of the Holy Cross College Honors Program.

 Perry is a fellow of the American Academy in Rome and a fellow of the American School of Classical Studies at Athens.
-She was also a program chair at the Archaeological Institute of America.

-On April 3, 2020, she delivered the Julius Fund Lecture in Ancient Art at the Cleveland Museum of Art, hosted by Case Western Reserve University.
+In 2010–2011 she was the president of the Classical Association of New England and from 2014 to 2020 she served as the chair of the Program Committee for the annual meeting of the Archaeological Institute of America.